KiaraMartin/Final_Project_for_Peckham_DAZ_Introduction_to_Data_Science/README.md

 Python version = Python 3.13.5

+Download the Final_Project_V1.ipynb file and the accompanying "Raw_Data" folder.

-When installing Final_Project_V1.ipynb for the first time remove "#" in the first cell to install all the necessary libraries (these can be replaced afterwards), restart the Kernal and select "Run All".
+When installing Final_Project_V1.ipynb for the first time remove "#"s in the first cell to install all the necessary libraries (these can be replaced afterwards), restart the Kernal and select "Run All".

 ### Python Packages Used